-The purpose of this document is to set forth the goals and objectives of the San Jose Police and Fire Department Retirement Plan ("Plan"), and to establish guidelines for the implementation of investment strategy.
+The purpose of this document is to set forth the goals and objectives of the San Jose Federated City Employees' Retirement System ("FCERS" or(-"System"), and to establish guidelines for the implementation of investment strategy.
 An investment policy serves both as the roadmap for fiduciary decision making in investment matters as well as a governance tool for the Board of Administration ("Board").

-Given its importance, the Board developed this investment policy with the assistance of Staff through a-holistic and in-depth process guided by the Plan's investment consultants who are experts in the institutional investment policy development process and highly knowledgeable of best practices for fiduciary decision making and governance by institutional investors.
-The in-depth review processes undertaken with the Plan's external and internal investment experts was done to ensure alignment with the "Plan's" Investment Program goals and risk tolerance and is reflective of current industry best practices so as to minimize the risk of unintended consequences.
-This document adds to the work of the major investment governance project undertaken in 2018 by the Plan's governance consultant, investment consultant, risk consultant, multiple Trustees from both Boards, and internal staff.
+Given its importance, the Board developed this investment policy with the assistance of Staff through as holistic and in-depth process guided by the System's investment consultants who are experts in the institutional investment policy development process and highly knowledgeable of best practices for fiduciary decision making and governance by institutional investors.
+The in-depth review processes undertaken with the System's external and internal investment experts was done to ensure alignment with the Investment Program goals and risk tolerance and is reflective of current industry best practices so as to minimize the risk of unintended consequences.
+This document adds to the work of the major investment governance project undertaken in 2018 by the System's governance consultant, investment consultant, risk consultant, multiple Trustees from both the Police and Fire Pension Plan and the System's Boards, and internal staff.